 We learn the following insights from this parasha.
 First, the inclusion of special protection for women who make vows is important because in that day and age, women were subject to their parents or their spouses.
 This protection allowed women not to be punished for not carrying out a vow that they did not have the power to carry out.
 Although we do not have those societal restrictions in America today, we should be sensitive to others who make promises to us and are unable to keep them.
 Likewise, we should also try to keep the promises we make to others when it is possible for us to do so.
 Second, we learn that it is hard sometimes to let go of the things that keep us from doing what we are supposed to do.
-It is difficult to follow a weight loss plan if we leave our favorite cookies on the counter, or spend more time with the family if we leave the TV remote out on the table without a plan for a family activity.
+It is difficult to follow a healthy eating plan if we leave our favorite cookies on the counter, or spend more time with our family if we bring our mobile devices and don’t plan a “digital-free” time.
 May this Torah portion inspire us to look more closely at what we do, what we want to be, and help us remove the barriers in our lives that keep us from getting there.